 Left to mature for about eight weeks, the Sticheltons start to break down, helping to form the essential complex flavours.
 Each is then pierced (they used to do it by hand – every cheese – but now use a machine) to allow the air in and the blue mould to form over the next 4-6 weeks.
 Stichelton differs here from most Stiltons, because it is pierced later, and not quite as much.
 This means it can develop less blue, and the subtle mellow blue that does develop helps to provide a more balanced, rounded cheese.

-In the eight years since the first batch of Stichelton was made, production has come on massively.
+It’s over 15 years since the first batch of Stichelton was made, and production has come on massively.
 As Joe and his team have got used to the changing nature of their unpasteurised milk, they have managed to re-invent this truly classic cheese so it is consistently amazing: creamy, toasty and nutty with a rich yet gentle blue note.

 Stichelton remains a small farmhouse producer (they make about 30 wheels a day, a drop in the ocean compared with the hundreds to thousands of Stiltons produced), and you could argue Stichelton is the heir to the throne of Stilton.

-The sad twist in the tale is that Joe was prevented from calling his amazing cheese by the name it deserved – Stilton – or even to state that it’s made to a Stilton recipe.
-The Stilton name was protected by the Stilton Makers Association, and a change to the decree in the 1990s meant that Stilton was only to be made with pasteurised milk.
-The remaining Stilton makers remain unwilling to remove this ‘pasteurised milk only’ requirement.
+The sad twist in the tale is that Joe is prevented from calling his amazing cheese by the name Stilton – or even to state that it’s made to a Stilton recipe.
+The Stilton name is protected by the Stilton Makers Association, and a change to the decree in the 1990s meant that Stilton was only to be made with pasteurised milk which the remaining Stilton makers insist on to this day.

 Yet help was at hand.
 One of Joe’s loyal customers suggested the name of Stichelton – the old Saxon name for the town of Stilton, (Stichl means Style and Tun means Hamlet).
 So Stichelton was named, but remains an outsider to the throne of Stilton.
-We hope one day it will regain its rightful title.
+It is not currently a ‘Stilton’.
+Hopefully one day it will regain its title.